Frequently Asked Questions#

 The examples all use cloud registries for storing the Generic IOC images and IOC instances.
 However it is still possible to roll back an IOC version when the internet is not available.

-It is also necessary for Kubernetes to be able to pull the Generic IOC image.
-If the beamline has only one Kubernetes worker node then the previous image will be in the node’s local cache.
-If you have more than one then you will need a global image cache which is useful anyway for reducing traffic to the registries.
-At DLS we have a global cache for all container registry interactions, it uses Harbour.
-See https://goharbor.io/ for more details.
+What Kubernetes does still need is to pull the Generic IOC image for the version it is rolling back to.
+If the beamline has only one Kubernetes worker node then the previous image is already in that node’s local cache.
+If you have more than one then you will need a shared image cache, which is useful anyway for reducing traffic to the registries.

 Note that making changes to an IOC and spinning them up would not be possible if all registries were in the cloud and the internet connection had failed.
-However it is recommended that the ‘work’ registries are on premises.
+It is therefore recommended that the ‘work’ registries are on premises.